-PHI 470-9 Special Topics (1-3)

-Specific topics studied in depth, depending on demand and staff.
+PHI 470-9 Special Topics (1-3) Specific topics studied in depth, depending on demand and staff.
 Focus on the works of particular philosophers, in primary sources.

-PHI 497 Coordinating Seminar (3) Required of seniors in the Philosophy and Ethios

-Required of seniors in the Philosophy and Ethics concentration of the Theology and Philosophy major.
+PHI 497 Coordinating Seminar (3) Required of seniors in the Philosophy and Ethics concentration of the Theology and Philosophy major.